Fremantle Stuff > organisations > Fremantle Library. See also: Fremantle History Centre.

 There was a movement to establish a ratepayer-supported City Library from the early 1940s and in 1948 was being driven by Cr Evan Davies JP, MLC, with the result that the Fremantle Free Lending Library was opened the following year, in the Literary Institute building.
 It was renamed the Evan Davies Civic Library in 1956.
 The first City Librarian, from 1958, was John E.V.
 Birch.
 The library was on the first floor along with a chess room.
 The Civic Library was renamed the Fremantle City Library on its relocation to the ground floor of the Civic Administration Building on the corner of Newman and William Streets on 18 March 1974.

 The library was on the ground floor of the Town Hall Centre (on the SE - right - side) until December 2017, when it was relocated to the formers Dockers building at Fremantle Oval before the demolition of the building in the photograph.

 The Fremantle Local History Collection was established in 1974, opened to the public in 1976, and was housed from 1994 in a purpose-built extension on the eastern end of the building.
-It was called the Fremantle History Centre from May 2014 - but since the end of 2018 no longer exists.
-There are still specialist History staff in the Library, but it's unlikely that there will ever again be a separate Centre, as such.
+It was called the Fremantle History Centre from May 2014 - but ceased to exist at the end of 2018 when the building was demolished.
+It is unlikely that there will ever again be a separate Centre.
 I asked the Council for specific information about this, but it was not forthcoming.
+There is still one specialist History staff member in the Library, Stewart Alger.
+The new library is supposed to be open in about April 2021.